Telemetry

 Enabling Telemetry

-An application needs to explicitly enable the collection of telemetry data by calling enable_telemetry() on the environment.
-By default, this records trace data for each reaction handler that executes.
+An application needs to explicitly enable the collection of telemetry data by calling enable_telemetry() (Python, C++) on the environment .
+This records trace data for each reaction handler that executes and collects all data recorded using Metrics.

-For instance, you can modify the Hello World example like shown below.
+For instance, you can modify the “Hello, World!”
+(Python, C++) example like shown below.

 def main():